 I really miss an Aussie road trip.
 There’s nothing like cruising those endless straight roads, Farmers Union Iced Coffee in hand, passing through random 2 man towns on the way to some natural wonder.

 We certainly made the most of our time in Australia, visiting all 6 states, but I still wish we had time to hit more of the road when we head back to visit in a few weeks.
-(Maybe we’ll even brave a campervan when Miles he’s bigger.)
+(Maybe we’ll even brave a campervan when Miles is bigger.)

 I think one of the biggest adjustments to get used to when you come back to live in the UK is how many people we have.
 The population of our tiny island compared to Australia is staggering.
 Life just naturally feels a bit busier here from the sheer amount of people you’re always dodging.